crasmarum/CNet/README.md

 CNet is a C++/CUDA framework for building and researching deep complex valued networks, as well as for optimization of complex valued functions using  gradient descent with [Wirtinger derivatives.](https://en.wikipedia.org/wiki/Wirtinger_derivatives)
 In the current version it should be relatively straighforward to implement new CPU-only functions / layers.
 In subsequent releases will add support to easily implement CUDA layers, too.

-W. Rudin noted that "in spite of the well-known and obvious identification of $ℂ$ with $ℝ^2$, these two are entirely different as far as their vector space structure is concerned."
+W. Rudin noted that "in spite of the well-known and obvious identification of $\mathbb{ℂ}$ with $\mathbb{ℝ}^2$, these two are entirely different as far as their vector space structure is concerned."

 # Examples